sidobest14/cloud-project/README.md

 To deploy and run the application using Docker, use the following command in your terminal:

-docker pull sidobest14/cloud-project
+"docker pull sidobest14/computer-shop"

-Then run the container:
+Then run the container

-docker run -d -p 8080:80 sidobest14/cloud-project

-Your app will be accessible at: http://localhost:8080